-- Plot the received signals for one of the pulses before and after compression (you can save the original pulse shape by inserting a line like "y_org = y;" early in the procSARdata.m script, the variable "y" will later be overwritten by the compressed pulse).
-Can you verify that the pulse compression ratio is close to τB ?
-The bandwidth B is stored as the variable "W" in the script.
-The compression ratio can be defined as τ/τ_1 , where τ is the full pulsewidth (start-to-end) of the original pulse, and τ_1 is the peak-to-null width of the compressed pulse (or $2\tau_1$ is the null-to-null width). - Try moving two targets closer together (their positions are controlled by the array coords in makeSARdata.m).
+Plot the received signals for one of the pulses before and after compression (you can save the original pulse shape by inserting a line like "y_org = y;" early in the procSARdata_DBS.m script, the variable "y" will later be overwritten by the compressed pulse).
+Can you verify that the pulse compression ratio is close to τB?

+Hints: The bandwidth B is stored as the variable "W" in the script.
+The compression ratio can be defined as τ/τ_1 , where τ is the full pulsewidth (start-to-end) of the original pulse, and τ_1 is the peak-to-null width of the compressed pulse (or $2\tau_1$ is the null-to-null width).
+If the pulses are difficult to interpret, this may be due to interference from several scatterers.
+To avoid this, regenerate the data but remove all scatterers except one in the array coords.

+• Try moving two targets closer together, both in downrange and crossrange (their positions are controlled by the array coords in makeSARdata.m).
 At what distance can you no longer distinguish between them?
+Does it correspond to the theoretical resolutions $\Delta R = c/(2B)$ and $\Delta CR = R\lambda_c/(2D{SAR})$ that are set early in the script makeSARdata.m?

-Does it correspond to the theoretical resolution c/(2B)? - Try reducing the range (variable Rcrp) by a factor of 10.
+- Try reducing the range (variable Rcrp) by a factor of 10.
 How does it distort the image?
-Can you decide from which direction the illumination is (from the top or from the bottom of the figure)?

-- Try changing the carrier frequency with a fixed requirement on resolution.
+Can you decide from which direction the illumination is (from the top or from the bottom of the figure)? - Try changing the carrier frequency with a fixed requirement on resolution.
 Does the number of required pulses increase or decrease as the frequency increases?
 Hint: simply observe how the variable Npulses changes after running makeSARdata.m. - What causes the star shaped patterns in the final image?
 Can you suppress them?
 Hint 1: in procSARdata.m, try an amplitude taper in slow time (between different pulses), and another amplitude taper in the matched filter.
 Hint 2: for a given pulse stored in a matlab vector "pulse", a simple amplitude taper starting and ending with amplitude zero and having maximum in the center can be achieved for instance by "pulse.sin(linspace(0, pi, length(pulse)))".